dariuszwrzesien/DwrOpenWeather/README.md

 # DwrOpenWeather

 DwrOpenWeather is a simply wrapper for [Open Weather API](https://openweathermap.org/).
 In order to start please generate your personal ApiKey first.
-You may do it [here](http://openweathermap.org/appid).
+You can do it [here](http://openweathermap.org/appid).

 ## Installation and usage
 When you have ApiKey installation and usage is very easy.